mhrosas/mhrosas.github.io/index.md

 > ----------------------
 > <img src='mrosas.jpg' width='180' align='right' >
 >
 > Buenos días, welcome to my webpage.
->
->
 > I am Mercedes Rosas, professor of mathematics in the
 > [Algebra](http://www.algebra.us.es/)
 >  department of the [Universidad de Sevilla](https://www.us.es/).
->  I am also part of the group of
+>  I am also member of its Mathematical Insitute [IMUS](https://www.imus.us.es/),
+>  and part of the group of
 >  [Algebraic Combinatorics at Sevilla](./CAenSevilla.md).
 >
 > I wrote my PhD at [Brandeis University](https://www.brandeis.edu/mathematics/) under the supervision of